 Bias Elite Combo Amp and FX Modeling Plugin

 Bias Elite is a great piece of software from Positive Grid.
-It can be used on its own, or as a plugin within your chosen DAW, making a versatile option.
-It’s feature rich, and has incredibly accurate simulations of the world’s most famous amplifiers and pedals, and to make them easy to recognize, the virtual representations look just like the real things.
+It can be used on its own or as a plugin within your chosen DAW, making a versatile option.
+It’s feature-rich and has incredibly accurate simulations of the world’s most famous amplifiers and pedals.
+Making them easier to recognize, the virtual representations look just like the real things.

-This is a bundle package that includes everything from Positive Grid’s Combo Amp and FX Modeling programs.
-Buying this bundle provides better value than standalone purchases.
+This is a bundle package that includes everything from Positive Grid’s Combo Amp and FX Modeling programs, offering better value than standalone purchases.
 The download includes 100 amplifiers, 100 effects, 18 rack processors, 18 modeled guitars, and much more.

 There is little point in spending time setting up the perfect tone from your modeling amps and FX rig if you are unable to hear the sonic differences clearly.
 If you’re connecting to your computer in order to record, you should consider investing in a couple of additional items to get the best possible quality.

-Your computer’s speakers, and the majority of regular speakers will not do a good job of accurately representing the true sound profile of your recordings, and this can lead to a loss of clarity in the mix.
-There is no need to spend a fortune here – these Mackie CR3-X 3” studio monitors take up very little space, offer full range response with no breakup, and feature a headphone out jack for occasions where you need to keep the noise down.
+Your computer’s speakers (and the majority of regular speakers) won’t do a good job of accurately representing the true sound profile of your recordings.
+This can lead to a loss of clarity in the mix.
+There’s no need to spend a fortune here.
+These Mackie CR3-X 3” studio monitors take up very little space, offer full-range response with no breakup, and feature a headphone-out jack for occasions where you need to keep the noise down.

 Much like the difference between studio monitors and regular speakers, there is a noticeable difference between regular headphones and studio headphones.

-Regular headphones are set up to provide a pleasing audio experience across a wide range of genres, whether its bass boost, treble boost or some kind of volume enhancer, whereas studio headphones are set up to be sonically neutral.
-The way they are designed means there is no additional coloration in the sound, which helps to reveal any tonal flaws and give the most accurate representation of your actual recording.
+Regular headphones are set up to provide a pleasing audio experience across a wide range of genres, whether bass boost, treble boost, or some kind of volume enhancer.
+Whereas studio headphones are set up to be sonically neutral.
+Their design ensures there’s no additional coloration in the sound, which helps to reveal any tonal flaws and give the most accurate representation of your actual recording.
 Again, they don’t need to cost a lot.
 These Mackie MC-100 Professional Closed Back Headphones represent phenomenal value.
 If you don’t have the desktop space or you’re looking for something a little more portable, these are a great option.

 Connecting a guitar to your computer isn’t all about recording.
-Modern amplifier modeling technology means that you can now simulate many famous amplifier models without the expense associated, not to mention the space required to have multiple amps.
-USB technology has also made the process so much easier in recent years, and in many cases it’s a completely plug and play affair, with little to no setup required.
-Whether it’s for recording a song you’ve just written, or for simple experiments with your sound, I thoroughly recommend hooking up your guitar to your computer.
+Modern amplifier-modeling technology means you can now simulate many famous amplifier models without the expense associated, not to mention the space required to have multiple amps.
+USB technology has also made the process so much easier in recent years.
+In many cases, it’s a completely plug and play affair with little to no setup required.
+Whether it’s for recording a song you’ve just written or for simple experiments with your sound, I thoroughly recommend hooking up your guitar to your computer.